Agglomerative Hierarchical Clustering for Selecting Valid Instrumental Variables: IV Selection and Estimation Method

-This yields a path of $S = J-1$ steps, on which there are clusters of size $K \in \{1, ..., J\}$. \citet{Ward1963Hierarchical} originally also allows for alternative objective functions.
-These are associated with different dissimilarity metrics and different ways to define the distance between clusters.
+This yields a path of $S = \binom{J}{P}-1$ steps, on which there are clusters of size $K \in \{1, ..., \binom{J}{P}\}$. \citet{Ward1963Hierarchical} also allows for alternative objective functions, which are associated with different dissimilarity metrics.
 Our motivation for using the Euclidean distance is that the objective function is the intra-cluster variance or the sum of residual sum of squares.
-We discuss alternative choices of these so-called linkage methods and dissimilarity metrics in Section \ref{sec:ProximityMeasures}.
+We discuss alternative choices of these so-called linkage methods and dissimilarity metrics in Appendix \ref{sec:ProximityMeasures}.
+The downward testing procedure considers the selection made in Algorithm 1 for each number of clusters $K \in \{1,...,\binom{J}{P}-1\}$, and chooses the smallest $K$ such that the selected group passes the Sargan test:

-After generating the clustering path by Algorithm 1, we select the set of valid instruments following Algorithm \ref{algo:Sargan}:

 The Sargan statistic in Step 4 is given by